Manmatha Ray

-Manmatha Ray also known as Manmatha Roy was a Bangladeshi playwright.
+Manmatha Ray also known as Manmatha Roy was an Indian Bengali playwright.
 He responded to the socio-political conditions of India at the time through his plays.
 At least 17 of his plays have been adapted into films.
 He received the Soviet Land Nehru Award in 1967, the Sangeet Natak Akademi Award for drama in 1969, the State Academy of West Bengal Award in 1971, award from University of Calcutta in 1972 and the West Bengal government's highest drama award 'Dinabandhu Puraskar' in 1984.

 Biography

 Manmatha Ray was born on 16 June 1899, in the village of Gala in Tangail District, present-day Bangladesh.
 He was the only son among five children of his father, Debendragati, and mother, Sarojini Devi.
 He made his debut in theatrical acting at a young age, playing the role of Dhruba in Rabindranath's play 'Bishorjoon' in 1906.
 After contracting malaria at the age of six, he moved to Balurghat with his family for treatment.
 He admitted to Balurghat School, West Dinajpur district, and passed matriculation from this school in 1917.

 Studying primary education in Mymensingh, Bangladesh, he passed his matriculation from Balurghat, Intermediate of Arts from Rajshahi College, Bachelor of Arts from Scottish Church College, Kolkata in 1922.
 He completed his Master's degree in Economics from the University of Dhaka in 1924 and graduated in law from the University of Calcutta in 1925.
 After completing his law degree, he worked as a lawyer in Balurghat for some time.
 He had also served as mayor of Balurghat Municipality.

 Ray remained in India after the partition of India and died in Kolkata, West Bengal, in 1988.